voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> Agreed, but that's a two part issue.

+> \#1 - The modern web has a much lower ratio of citizenCreators : consumers than the early web.

+> \#2 - The utility of information is professionalUnbiased \> proHobbyist \> professionalBiased \> randomPerson \>\> SEO spam.

+> Google's current ranking is SEO spam \>\> professionalBiased \> professionalUnbiased \>\> proHobbyist \> randomPerson.

+> That's a clear misalignment.

+-

+> Sadly, due to being on the first floor\* I don't have a lawn.

+> I do keep considering balcony mounts for what would've been the lawn defence cannon though.

+> \* en_UK first floor, mind, I know en_US insists on 1-based indexing rather than 0-based for floors but I don't particularly like writing FORTRAN either.

+-

+> s/at the speed of light/no faster than the speed of light/

+-

+> Also, what is with this misconception: "When twins aren’t being regarded as carbon copies, they are slotted (or slot themselves) into opposing roles."
+Dude, any vector can be projected onto another one, with an orthogonal ("opposing") component left over.

+-

+> Layoffs in the WFH era are weird.
+Back in the day you had a pretty good idea of who got laid off because you saw them walking out the door with a box of their stuff.
+You could go up to them and say, "hey let's meet at $local_watering_hole and hang out".
+You could swap contact info if you didn't already have it.

+-

+> On far older hardware, we still used spinning rust for $deity sake...

+-

+> Once you understand the embryology, there are actually a variety of things like the appendix: they're just the ends of things that come together.
+The uvula is a great example: embryologically, the two sides of the face separate very early as an opening, then develop a lot of complicated anatomy and fuse back together.
+The uvula is where that fusion completes and the fusion process completes (returns 0) when the microenvironment variables get to a certain state.

+-

+> The ability to shutdown any persons the government doesn't like using any growing list of $Excuses is worrying.

+-

+> I have a couple of examples (of HN and high-ranking HNers natch ;) and found a fair number of bugs\^H\^H\^H\^H non-optimal choices in their feeds, probably because XML is not all that human-readable, even for devs.

+-

+> I will admit, I've often searched for $project_name github to get to their repositories.
+It shouldn't matter but it's just a force of habit now.

+-

+> Xiaomi is China's Apple, so what happened to the rumored Apple car?
+Haven't heard anything for a while, but Wikipedia claims it's still planned for 2024-25:

+> > Yeah, under the hood that date is {{Date().getFullYear() + 1}}

+> -

+> > Calling it: Apple will partner with an established automaker such as Goldman Sachs\^H\^H\^H\^H\^H\^H\^H\^H\^H\^H\^H\^H\^HPolestar and customize the infotainment OS.

+-

+> Inc actually does this sort of madlibs article all the time

+> "In $NUMBER (words/sentences), $FOO taught a masterclass in $BAR"

+-

+> You're positing that some significant portion of the victims decide to settle like this:

+> if (shame)

+> But it's almost certainly this:

+> if (bankruptcy_risk || shame)

+-

+> I actually don't benefit at all from you using my code; I did all the work to make the world a place where $PROBLEM has an accessible solution.

+-

+> At $DAY_JOB we recently scuttled most development efforts for a week for our teams.
+Our nightly backup job that sanitizes PHI ballooned overtime to, say, 20GB+1Byte and ran out of disk space.
+Because we are running Kubernetes on Fargate we don’t need a full time operations guy, right?

+-

+> I'm ashamed to admit I often wonder about this when playingˆHˆHˆHˆHˆHˆHˆH my daughter plays with myˆHˆH her Duplo train.

+-

+> I have no dog in this fight as I rarely deal with cash and do not run a retail business.
+However from a conceptual point of view I really have a viscerally negative reaction to not accepting cash.
+It is a societal acceptance of the rent seeking behavior of the credit processing networks.
+I already have to pay a sales tax to ${TAX_ENTITIES.length} different government entities, I don't love that I also have a 3% tax going to VISA/Mastercard/Amex/...

+-

+> Anyone who uses ChatGPT for a while will learn to take everything with a grain of salt.

+> > s/Grain/huge rock/

+-

+> Addendum: don’t rely on your git/wiki/document-system for tracking the timestamp.
+"This was accurate on $DATE" has a very different meaning than "this document was last edited on $DATE".
+It might be 2 years out of date but someone fixed a typo last week.

+-

+> or s/bottled water/water bottles

+-

+> Also, adding a charger for your swappable-battery car costs pennies, so lots of people won't even use their car's battery a swapping feature (which is really bad for battery swapping outlets).
+If most people only use the battery-swap at Christmas and $HOLIDAY, then the networks could be underprovisioned during those spikes and overprovisioned in the other 363 days of the year.

+-

+> Horrible edge cases to consider when dealing with music

+> > title += " publishing metadata"

+-

+> That video is wrong.
+Men who are actually friends don't tell each other "that's a nice tie", they tell each other "nice tie $SLUR".

+-

+> struggles with too many files.
+Last I looked, official Microsoft documentation says to not exceed 100k files.
+Yet, $WORK wants to dump basically every file I touch inside there.
+My Teams folder alone is \~20k files.

+-

+> Tuta became understandably a walled garden that my other tools couldn't easily work with.
+This wasted alot of my time.

+> Nowadays using $normalemailprovider with Thunderbird.

+-

+> But having a favourite release of Mac OSX means it's Snow Leopard.
+I've seen comparisons between $current and $current_minus_one, but never in regards to "That was my favourite" - likely because anyone invested enough in Mac OS releases to have a favourite, favours Snow Leopard.

+-

+> Sure.
+But the $CURRENT_MODEL's price never decreases.
+It stays steady - until the next price bump.
+E.g. $MID_RANGE_GPU, $HIGH_END_CPU - their price will decrease next year, when the new model comes out.
+The new model's price will not be lower than the current one.

+-

+> I now guess somebody wrote it up, published it and maybe linked to it on Twitter, some content-farming bots notice $ACTRESS_NAME trending on Twitter, and their algorithm realize there's audience eyeballs to be gained there, and found the freshest article about her, on Twitter I suppose?

+-

+> s/China's TikTok users/Users of China's TikTok/

+-

+> Also starting to realise that my "they can't stop me gaming when I'm 80!" attitude will be self-limited by joint pain at some point... probably in exactly the same way as previous generations, just s/gaming/popular activity of the era/

+-

+> Calm down satan.
+Until you manage to manufacture physical products for free (one time cost then get inf copies, as digital content) retail theft !== digital pirating

+-

+> From someone that occasionally visits YouTube, hearing people talk about YouTube this and YouTube that numerous times in one conversation let alone in a day is very noticeable.
+Same thing goes for Reddit.
+Or TikTok.
+Or any $socialMediaPlatform.

+-

+> It's been a while now since I used a self-checkout, but my general philosophy is "Sorry, $Employer pays me to fight with buggy, UI-from-hell computers at $Job.
+If you want me to fight with your self-checkout system, my rate is \$$Lots/hour".

+-

+> s/Spending/Stocking Up/

+-

+> I'd pinged HN mods about this, though dang ended up dong a wholesale replacement rather than s/She/Sabine Hossenfelder/.

+-

+> It really does sound weird.
+I already imagine trying to sell this at my $DAYJOB (I would likely have to "fork" it myself just to replace a few strings in the codebase that mention the original name).

+-

+> Ask HN: What programming languages are you using at $WORK?

+-

 > If you search "watch $MOVIE free" on google you're going to get netflix, Hulu, prime, Disney etc as the first results regardless of whether those sites even have it in their library.

 -